San Rafael Wrongful Death Attorney

 In a wrongful death lawsuit, survivors can recover money for the value of the support that they reasonably could have expected to receive from the deceased if he or she had lived.
 There are two types of damages available in a wrongful death claim: economic and non-economic damages.
 Both are intended to compensate survivors for their losses.

 First, economic damages include tangible financial losses that the survivors or heirs may have suffered.
 In a typical personal injury case, this may include items such as medical bills and lost wages.
-In wrongful death claim, economic damages can include:
+In a wrongful death claim, economic damages can include:

 Non-economic damages are meant to compensate survivors for their intangible losses, such as the loss of the deceased’s: